Arranging a Funeral or Cremation Service in Florida

 Clearly defining your funeral needs to help you select a funeral home can help.
 Do you require burial or cremation?
 Do you want a traditional service or something more contemporary?
 Is the location and venue for a service important?
 Or do you intend to arrange a memorial service at a later date?
 What budget do you have for the cost of the funeral?
 Just these few questions can help you narrow down a service provider to choose from.

-The DFS Memorial’s network of affordable direct cremation providers serves all cities in Florida.
-The cost for a direct cremation service ranges between $795 to $1,195.
-Depending on location.
-Visit DFS Memorials Florida to locate your city, provider, and cremation price.
+DFS Memorial’s network of affordable direct cremation providers serves all cities in Florida.
+Depending on location, a direct cremation service costs between $795 and $1,195.

-US Funerals Online provides a comprehensive directory of all funeral homes, cremation service providers, and direct disposers in Florida.
-In addition, our website is a resource guide of information, and we can signpost you to reputable companies that service the funeral industry.
-There are many ways to save money on arranging a funeral service in Florida, such as buying a casket online, buying a headstone direct, or even locating a cemetery plot.
+US Funerals Online provides a comprehensive directory of all Florida funeral homes, cremation service providers, and direct disposers.
+Our website is also a resource guide of information, and we can signpost you to reputable companies that service the funeral industry.

 Arranging a direct disposition in Florida